BuffaloWill/whoiswatcher/README.md

 ### Quick Lookup

-You can quickly lookup just the email or phone of a domain with `-u`:
+You can quickly find just the email or phone of a domain with `-u`:

 ```bash
 echo fidelity.com | ./whoiswatcher -u email